-- (1) Net revenues from "Digital online channels" include revenues from digitally-distributed subscriptions, downloadable content, microtransactions, and products, as well as licensing royalties. - (2) Net revenues from "Other" include revenues from our Studios and Distribution businesses, as well as revenues from MLG and the Overwatch League.
+- (1) Net revenues from "Digital online channels" include revenues from digitally-distributed subscriptions, downloadable content, microtransactions, and products, as well as licensing royalties. - (2) Net revenues from "Other" primarily includes revenues from our Distribution business and the Overwatch League.

 Digital Online Channel Net Revenues